matthewphamilton/r4dev/content/en/docs/Getting-started/Software/Libraries/Installation/Authoring-Tools/Code-Development/index.en.md

 To use these computational model authoring tools, you will need to have set-up and appropriately configured your own accounts in:

--   [GitHub](https://github.com) (you will need write permissions to a GitHub organisation and enable GitHub actions and GitHub pages support for the repositories you create in that organisation);
+-   [GitHub](https://github.com) (you will need write permissions to a GitHub organisation and to then enable GitHub actions and GitHub pages support for the repositories you create in that organisation);
--   [Zenodo](https://zenodo.org) (you will need to have linked each GitHub repository rused for your ready4 projects to your Zenodo account); and
+-   [Zenodo](https://zenodo.org) (you will need to have linked each GitHub repository used for your ready4 projects to your Zenodo account); and
--   [Codecov](https://about.codecov.io) (linked to your GitHub organisation)
+-   [Codecov](https://about.codecov.io) (linked to your GitHub organisation).

 The machine onto which you install ready4pack will also need to be securely storing your GitHub credentials (i.e. the value for the GITHUB_PAT token).